 If you’ve decided to become a puppy parent, it’s a decision you won’t regret.
 There is no doubt that a furry companion will bring endless joy to your life, but as a responsible dog owner, there are several practicalities you’ll also need to consider.
-One of the most important choices you’ll need to make for your dog will be their diet.
-You are what you eat, as they say, and this also applies to man’s best friend.
+One of the essential choices you’ll need to make for your dog will be their diet.
+As they say, you are what you eat, and this also applies to man’s best friend.

-There is a lot of debate as to what type of dog food is best.
-Wet vs.dry dog food is a debate that has been raging for years.
-There are several experts that sing the praises of grain-free puppy food.
+There is a lot of debate about what type of dog food is best.
+Wet vs. dry dog food is a debate that has been raging for years.
+Several experts sing the praises of grain-free puppy food.
 Should you go the extra mile and make home-made dog food for puppies?
 And have you considered raw food for dogs?

 Seeing as it’s causing quite the stir within the world of dog food, let’s look at the pros of raw food for your pooch.